jwyce/woofinder/README.md

 - **Tailwind + shadcn** - Tailwind allows me to rapidly iterate on designs in code and is a great abstraction over CSS.
 Leveraging [shadcn](https://ui.shadcn.com/) components also gives a good starting point for creating a design system.
+- **Tanstack Router** - The [best routing solution](https://tanstack.com/router/v1) for React SPAs out there.
+Has type-safe routes, path params, and search paramas and fully handles param serialization.
+Also has automatic route preloading, works with SSR, can be used as a file based router, and so much more!
-- **React Router** - Currently the best way to manage client side routing so links can be shared and saved.
-I considered trying [Tanstack Router](https://tanstack.com/router/v1), but since it's still in beta, I decided against it.
+- ~~**React Router** - Currently the best way to manage client side routing so links can be shared and saved.
+I considered trying [Tanstack Router](https://tanstack.com/router/v1), but since it's still in beta, I decided against it.~~
 - **React Query** - Solution for managing local state, caching, and invalidation between client and API.
 - **Zustand** - So I can manage global application state.
 Redux would be overkill for this project